-Corollary D. In generic smooth $(C^k, k = 2, ..., \infty)$ families of unimodal maps (any number of parameters), almost every parameter is regular, or has a renormalization which is conjugate to a quadratic map, is Collet-Eckmann and its critical point is subexponentially recurrent.
+Corollary D. In generic smooth $(C^k, k = 2, ..., \infty)$ families of unimodal maps, almost every parameter is regular, or has a renormalization which is conjugate to a quadratic map, is Collet-Eckmann and its critical point is subexponentially recurrent.

-- Remark 1.1.
-The dichotomies in Corollaries C and D imply that the dynamics of typical non-regular unimodal maps have the same excellent statistical description of the quasiquadratic case studied by [AM2], see also Remark 10.1 for a list of references.
-In particular, our Corollaries C and D give an answer to the Palis Conjecture in the general unimodal case. - 1.2.
+Remark 1.1.
+The dichotomies in Corollaries C and D imply that the dynamics of typical non-regular unimodal maps have the same excellent statistical description of the quasiquadratic case studied by [AM2] (some of the statistical properties one obtains are discussed in Remark 10.1).
+In particular, our Corollaries C and D give an answer to the Palis Conjecture in the general unimodal case.

+1.2.
 Sharpness.
 The Phase-Parameter relation allows one to obtain very precise estimates on the dynamics of typical parameters.
-For instance, the statistical analysis of [AM1] could compute the exact exponent of the polynomial recurrence4 in the case of the quadratic family.
+For instance, the statistical analysis of [AM1] could compute the exact exponent of the polynomial recurrence in the case of the quadratic family.
 The method used in [AM2] to extend results from the quadratic family to other non-trivial families of quasiquadratic maps (based on comparison of the respective parameter spaces) introduces unavoidable distortion and can not be used to estimate the exponent of the recurrence even in the quasiquadratic case.
-Our Theorem A implies that the same sharp estimates obtained for the quadratic family remain valid in general.
+Our Theorem A implies that the same sharp estimates obtained for the quadratic family remain valid for general analytic maps.

-Corollary E. Let f{λ} be a non-trivial analytic family of unimodal maps (any number of parameters).
+Corollary E. Let $f{\lambda}$ be a non-trivial analytic family of unimodal maps.
 Then almost every parameter is either regular or has a polynomially recurrent critical point with exponent 1.

-We call the attention of the reader to the companion paper [AM3] where much more refined statistical applications of Theorem A are obtained.
+We call the attention of the reader to [AM3] where much more refined statistical applications of Theorem A are obtained.
 Those results are inaccessible by the methods of [AM2], and indeed are used to show the limitations of estimates based on comparison of parameter spaces of different families with respect to direct Phase-Parameter estimates.

 1.3.
 Complex parameters.
 A very natural question raised by the description of typical parameters in the real quadratic family is if the results generalize to complex parameters.
-It is widely expected that the description should be actually simpler: almost every complex parameter should be hyperbolic.
-However, only partial results are available.
+Actually it can be hoped for

-In this direction, let us remark that the argument of the proof of Theorem B can be also applied in the complex setting, and leads to a new proof of the following result of Shishikura (unpublished, a sketch can be found as Theorem 4 in [Sh]):
+In this direction, let us remark that the argument of the proof of Theorem B can be also applied in the complex setting.
+In this setting, it gives a proof of the following result of Shishikura (unpublished, a sketch can be found as Theorem 4 in [Sh]):